-A phone message will be made by Central Nine Career Center whenever possible to inform students about school delays, closings, etc. Students should always follow their home/sending partner school schedule concerning delays and closings, unless your home/sending partner school is open and Central Nine Career Center is closed or on a delay.
+A phone message will be made by Central Nine Career Center whenever possible to inform students about school delays, closings, etc. Students should always follow their - partner school schedule concerning delays and closings, unless your - partner school is open and Central Nine Career Center is closed or on a delay.
 Parents and students are responsible for knowing about emergency closings and delays.

-All cancelled school days will be an eLearning Day.
-All phone and email notifications will give specific instructions.
-The following methods will be utilized to outline our eLearning intentions:
+All cancelled school days will be an eLearning Day. -- The following methods will be utilized to outline our eLearning intentions: